jorgechang/3DWGAN/README.md

 #### GAN

 The Critic (discriminator) operates on 1024 × 3 point set input.
 The architecture of the discriminator, once again, uses the PointNet global feature extractor without batch normalization, followed by a fully connected layer.
-The Generator is a series of dense layers like the Decoder, with layer normalization, GELU activation, and Leaky ReLU that takes a Gaussian noise vector along with a vector of length 16 as input represents the latent features of the shapes when training the latent space guided GAN.
+The Generator is a series of dense layers like the Decoder, with layer normalization, GELU activation, and Leaky ReLU that takes a Gaussian noise vector along with a vector of length 16 as input that represents the latent features of the shapes when training the latent space guided GAN.

 ### Training details 🏸